 We can provide our victim assistance and information service to a range of people including:

-- immediate family of a person who have been fatally injured at work
+- family members of a person who has been fatally injured at work

 - vulnerable prosecution witnesses

 In particular, our service is provided to people injured in workplace incidents, their families and vulnerable witnesses who:

 - are distressed, traumatised or at some increased vulnerability due to the nature of the incidents involving them

 - have personal circumstances which place them at an increased vulnerability